intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 The guidance in this document is intended for protocols that are deployed to the Internet.
-There are some situations in which this guidance might not apply to a protocol due to conditions on its implementation or deployment.
+There are some situations in which this guidance might not apply to a protocol due to conditions and constraints on its implementation or deployment.

-In particular, this guidance depends on an ability to update and deploy implementations.
-Being able to rapidly update implementations that are deployed to the Internet helps managing security risk but in reality some software deployments have life-cycles that make software updates either rare or altogether impossible.
+In particular, this guidance depends on an ability to update a deployed protocol implementation.
+Active protocol maintenance - to update implementations that are deployed to the Internet - helps manage security risks as well as maintain interoperability, but in reality some software deployments have life-cycles that make software updates either rare or altogether impossible.

-Where implementations are not updated, there is no opportunity to apply the practices that this document recommends.
+Where implementations are not or cannot be updated, there is no opportunity to apply the practices that this document recommends.
 In particular, some practices - such as those described in {{intolerance}} - only exist to support the development of protocol maintenance and evolution.
 Employing this guidance is therefore only